 An exam fee of $1,175 must accompany your completed application.
 No application will be considered complete until all fees have been paid.
-For the October 2019 administration, applications submitted after the first deadline must include an additional $250 late fee, or $1,425 total.
 Beginning with the Spring 2020 administration, applications submitted after the first deadline must include an additional 30% late fee ($352.50), or $1,527.50 total.
 Examination fees must be made by credit card within the application portal.
 No other forms of payment may be accepted.

 Exam Dates and Deadlines

-The Obstetrics and Gynecology Written Exam is offered twice each year via a remote proctoring platform, generally every April/May and October.
-The application period opens five months prior to the exam.
+The Obstetrics and Gynecology Primary Written Exam is offered once per year via remote proctoring, generally every April/May.

 The first application deadline will be 45 days prior to the first date of the exam administration window.
 The final deadline will be approximately one month prior to the exam administration window.